 One of the trends in improving the environmental profile of wastewater treatment facilities is the design of ecological systems that mimic natural processes of neutralizing the pollution.

-Here are a couple examples of the development of such systems:
+Here are a couple of examples of the development of such systems:

 - Living Machine and Biomatrix systems (see photo above):